chnm/crdh-jekyll/_essays/v03-01-bridge-between-two-worlds.md

 extended beyond the Mason-Dixon line as well as the unique political dynamics that influenced and constrained efforts in the North.[^11] The second area is the vital role of SNCC Friends Chapters in the recruitment of students and other volunteers.
-The 1964 Freedom Summer, for instance, has been the subject of extensive scholarship.[^12] Yet, scholars have not demonstrated how SNCC was able to recruit close to 1,000 students from across the United States.
+The 1964 Freedom Summer has been the subject of extensive scholarship.[^12] Yet, scholars have not demonstrated how SNCC was able to recruit close to 1,000 students from across the United States.
 Early research on the location of SNCC Friends Chapters shows that 65% of the chapters were